How to: Elk Hide Tanning with Hair-on

 - 20-gallon tote for a 10-gallon bath

-- 10lbs of salt (one lb per gallow); non-iodized or pickling (cheaper); easy to find in your local grocery store
+- 10lbs of salt (one lb per gallon); non-iodized or pickling (cheaper); easy to find in your local grocery store

-- 3oz of citric acid per gallon; I picked up 2lbs to be safe; I found citric acid in Hobby Lobby's soap making section
+- 3oz of citric acid per gallon; I bought 2lbs to be safe; I found citric acid in Hobby Lobby's soap making section

 - One box of baking soda; also grocery store

-- pH test strips that extend below 2 and up to at least 5/6; you'll add citric acid until close to 2 pH for pickling, then baking soda to 4-5 pH for neutralizing; I borrowed strips from a friend (couldn't find in any retail stores)
+- pH test strips that extend below 2 and up to at least 5/6; close to 2 pH for pickling, then 4-5 pH for neutralizing; I borrowed strips from a friend (couldn't find at nearby retailers)

 My process:

-After the rehydration bath, I started the clock on the process, or so I was told.
+With the rehydration bath, I'd started the clock (or so I was told).
 Salt inhibits bacteria.
 Pickling / tanning kills it.
-Out of the salt, bacteria can multiple.
+Salt absent, bacteria can multiple.

-Unable (I think) to wait for shipping, I drove two hours to Idaho Falls for supplies.
-On my list: citric acid (found in Hobby Lobby), "orange bottle" tanning solution (Cabela's), pH test strips (Home Depot water testing) and baking soda / pickling salt (grocery stores).
+Believing I couldn't wait for shipping, I drove to Idaho Falls for supplies.
+On my list: citric acid (Hobby Lobby), "orange bottle" tanning solution (Cabela's), pH test strips (Home Depot) and baking soda / pickling salt (grocery stores).

-When I got home at midnight, I realized the pH test strips didn't extend to a pH of 2.
-Luckily, my friends own Highpoint Cider in Victor and had full-range test strips.
-So I drove back over Teton Pass, narrowly missing a cow / calf moose and returning with proper test strips by 1am.
+When I got home at midnight, I realized the pH test strips didn't extend to 2.
+Luckily, my friends at Highpoint Cider in Victor had full-range test strips.
+I drove back over Teton Pass, narrowly missing a cow / calf moose and returning with full-range test strips at 1am.

 Pickling (72 hours).
-I filled the 20-gallon tote with 10 gallons of warm water, then added the salt and stirred until fully dissolved.
-I moved the tote outside to cool for 30 minutes.
+I filled the 20-gallon tote with 10 gallons of warm water, then added the salt and stirred until dissolved.
+I moved it outside to cool for 30 minutes.

 Back inside, I added citric acid, periodically testing the pH.
-It took all 5 pounds of the crystals from Hobby Lobby, which I imagine weren't as potent as some of the tanning-specific solutions sold by outfitters.
-The pH was slightly above 2, but I wasn't driving back to Idaho Falls—close enough.
+It took all 5 pounds of the crystals from Hobby Lobby.
+I imagine they weren't as potent as tanning-specific solutions from outfitters.
+The pH was slightly above 2, but I wasn't driving back to Idaho Falls — close enough.

 I submerged the hide in the pickle bath, using thick dish-washing gloves.
 I weighted the hide with a water-filled bear keg on a smaller tote lid.
-Any weighted object will do.
-The goal is to submerge the hide, which otherwise can float.
+Any weighted object will do, as long as you fully submerge the hide.

-I let the hide soak for 72 hours, periodically stirring and re-folding the hide to ensure all surfaces were exposed to the pickle solution.
+I soaked the hide for 72 hours, periodically stirring and re-folding to ensure all surfaces were exposed to the solution.

-I soaked the hide for ~20 minutes, then gave it very quick dunk in a fresh bath of plain, cold water.
-(The pickling solution was a bit cloudy after a few days.)
+I soaked the hide for ~20 minutes, followed by a very quick dunk in plain, cold water.
+(The pickling solution was cloudy after a few days.)

 I draped the hide over the folding table to drain.